nextseto/Semestr/README.md

 ## License

-**Semestr** is released under the MIT license.
+All source code in **Semestr** is released under the MIT license.
 See LICENSE for details.